 Direct Impacts: The proposed rule changes would not impact DEQ’s cost to implement the Clean Fuels Program.

 Indirect Impacts: DEQ is a fuel consumer.
-Fuel consumers could benefit if the reduced compliance costs are passed on.
+Fuel consumers could benefit if the savings from reduced compliance costs are passed on to consumers.

 State and federal agencies